MedetHasanUgurlu/Oracle-Certification/src/main/java/org/medron/genericsandendcapsulation/README.md

 ### Comparing Set Implementations
 * A HashSet stores its elements in a hash table, which means the keys are a hash and the values are an Object.
-This means that it uses the hashCode() method of the objects to retrieve them more efficiently.
 * A TreeSet stores its elements in a sorted tree structure.
-The main benefit is that the set is always in **sorted order**.
-The trade‐ off is that adding and checking whether an element exists take longer than with a HashSet, especially as the tree grows larger.

-### USING THE QUEUE INTERFACE
+### Using The Queue Interface
-* Unless stated otherwise, a queue is assumed to be FIFO (first‐ in, first‐out).
-Some queue implementations change this to use a different order.
-You can envision a FIFO queue as shown in Figure 14.5.
-The other format is LIFO (last‐in, first‐out), which is commonly referred to as a stack.
-In Java, though, both can be implemented with the Queue interface.
+* FIFO (first‐ in, first‐out).
+* LIFO (last‐in, first‐out), which is commonly referred to as a stack.
+In Java, though, both can

-### Comparing Queue Implementations
-* You saw LinkedList earlier in the List section.
-In addition to being a list, it is a double‐ended queue.
-A double‐ended queue is different from a regular queue in that you can insert and remove elements from both the front and back of the queue.
 <div align="center">
   <table>
     <th>Method</th>